 - Complaints alleging retaliation may be filed according to the grievance procedures for sex discrimination that school districts are required to adopt under §106.8(c).

-See also the resources and guidance provided by the U.S. Department of Education, as listed and linked on this web page under the heading/section titled “The New Regulations and U.S. Department of Education Guidance.”
+For some of the most recent federal guidance on the Title IX regulations, including resources issued in 2021, please refer to the resources provided by the U.S. Department of Education, as listed and linked on this web page in the section (above) titled “The New Regulations and U.S. Department of Education Guidance.”